Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ## Overview
 Duration: 5

 By completing this guide, you will fine-tune an open-source Large Language Model (LLM) in Snowpark Container Services using HuggingFace's AutoTrain-Advanced module.
-The result will be an LLM further trained to understand and describe raw product metadata.
+The result will be an LLM further trained to understand and describe raw product metadata in a specific format.

 Here is a summary of what you will be able to learn in each step by following this quickstart:

-- **Environment Setup**: Establish Snowflake objects, roles, grants, and SnowCLI for Snowpark Container Services
+- **Environment Setup**: Establish Snowflake objects, roles, and grants for Snowpark Container Services
-- **Training Data**: Format and load example training into Snowflake stage
+- **Training Data**: Format and load training data into Snowflake stage
-- **Service Image & Spec**: Construct, build, and push a docker image and spec file to Snowflake
+- **Service Image & Spec**: Construct, build, and push a docker image and specification file to Snowflake
 - **Container Service**: Start a Snowpark Container Service and monitor its status
-- **LLM Prompting**: Start a web server to chat with the fine-tuned (and base) LLM
+- **LLM Prompting**: Start a web application in Snowpark Container Service to chat with the fine-tuned (and base) LLM(s)

 In case you are new to some of the technologies mentioned above, here’s an overview with links to documentation.